Projected Alaska revenues down sharply partly over outbreak

 JUNEAU, Alaska (AP) — A state forecast released Monday shows projected revenues down sharply from an estimate issued several months ago, with low oil prices and economic impacts from the COVID-19 outbreak cited as factors.

-The state Revenue Department projects unrestricted general fund revenue of $1.6 billion for the fiscal year ending June 30, and $1.2 billion for the year starting July 1.
+The state Revenue Department projects unrestricted general fund revenue of $1.6 billion for the fiscal year ending June 30, and $1.2 billion for the year starting July 1, excluding scheduled transfers from earnings of the state’s oil-wealth fund, the Alaska Permanent Fund.
 That is down from projections of $2.1 billion and $2 billion, respectively, from a forecast released in December.

-Those figures exclude expected transfers from the earnings of the state’s oil-wealth fund, the Alaska Permanent Fund, of $2.9 billion in the current year and $3.1 billion for the next fiscal year.
-The state in 2018 began using permanent fund earnings, traditionally used to pay yearly dividend checks to residents, to help cover government costs as oil prices have remained low.
+Transfers from permanent fund earnings include $2.9 billion for the current year, which the Alaska Permanent Fund Corp. last month said largely has been fulfilled, and $3.1 billion planned for the next fiscal year.
+The state in 2018 began using permanent fund earnings, traditionally used to pay yearly dividend checks to residents, to also help cover government costs as oil prices have remained low.

 The fund has felt the effects of recent market volatility.